ocaml-ppx/ppx_import/README.md

 (* Longident.Ldot (Longident.Ldot (Longident.Lident ("Foo"), "Bar"), "baz") *)
 ```

+Note that you need to require _import_ before _deriving_, as otherwise _deriving_ will not be able to observe the complete type.

 ### [@with] replacements

 It is possible to syntactically replace a type with another while importing a definition.
 This can be used to import only a few types from a group, or to attach attributes to selected referenced types.